ali-rivera/Active-Learning/Active-Learning-Activities/_build/html/_sources/kNN.md

 3. Recommend a value for k based on your observations.
 Provide a rationale for why you chose that value.

-4. Using the k value you have chosen, create estimated boundaries areas (like the example in {ref}`boundarylines-example` below).
+4. Using the k value you have chosen, create estimated boundaries areas (like the example in {ref}`the example below <boundarylines-example>`).
 Include a picture of the board with the drawn boundaries.

 5. Which areas of the graph did kNN do best in?
 Worst?
 Why do you think this is?